xuelingyi/Bat_Diet_Reconstruct/README.md

 # Reconstruct ancestral diets in bats
-These scripts are used for bat ancestral diet reconstructions described in the paper "**Comprehensive phylogenetic trait estimations support ancestral omnivory in the ecologically diverse bat family Phyllostomidae**", published in Evolution 2025 (https://academic.oup.com/evolut/advance-article-abstract/doi/10.1093/evolut/qpaf154/8222499?utm_source=advanceaccess&utm_campaign=evolut&utm_medium=email).
+These scripts are used for bat ancestral diet reconstructions described in the following paper:

+Yi, X., Kontopoulos, D. G., & Hiller, M. (2025). **Comprehensive phylogenetic trait estimations support ancestral omnivory in the ecologically diverse bat family Phyllostomidae.** Evolution, qpaf154. https://academic.oup.com/evolut/advance-article-abstract/doi/10.1093/evolut/qpaf154/8222499

 # input data
 The input diets and taxonomy updates are given in the supplementary Table S1.
 The input phylogenetic trees are the node-dated “DNA-only” mammalian trees downloaded from VertLife http://vertlife.org/phylosubsets (Upham et al., 2019).
 Indexes of the trees used in our analyses are provided in **data.zip** which includes: